MariskaZeta/tech-blog-pro/README.md

 Here is the link to clone for the GitHub repository: https://github.com/MariskaZeta/tech-blog-pro.git

-# Video
-Here is the link to the video demonstration:

 ## Installation
 The user should git clone the repository from GitHub.
 This application requires Node.js, and mysql2.
 To begin the application run `node server.js`.
 * More detailed installation instructions under [Instructions](#instructions)